 Dr. Miguel Nicolelis: A Duke University professor, Nicolelis made headlines with his brain-machine interface that allowed a paralyzed individual to virtually kick off the 2014 FIFA World Cup.
-He continues to push the boundaries in real- brain-machine interactions.
+He continues to push the boundaries in real-time brain-machine interactions.

-Dr. Maryam Shanechi: An expert in control theory applications, her work at the University of Southern California includes decoding brain signals to develop for neuropsychiatric disorders and enhance prosthetics’ functionality.
+Dr. Maryam Shanechi: An expert in control theory applications, her work at the University of Southern California includes decoding brain signals to develop treatments for neuropsychiatric disorders and enhance prosthetics’ functionality.

 Dr. Andrew Schwartz: His endeavors in the University of Pittsburgh involve developing neural prosthetic devices, and his research has aided paralyzed patients in moving robotic arms using only their thoughts.